trailofbits/deepstate/docs/test_harness.md

 }
 ```

-Each test in executed separately.
+Each test is executed separately.
 If you need
 a more complex setup and/or cleanup, `Test Fixtures`
-are the way to go.
+can help.
 These are C++ classes inherited from
 `deepstate:Test` that may implement two methods:
 `SetUp` and `TearDown`.